-One traditional solution is to study discrete trajectories as Markov models, or, in the case there are missing values, as hidden Markov models (HMM).
+It is natural to study discrete trajectories as Markov models, or, in the case there are missing values, as hidden Markov models (HMM).
 A complication is that we aim to retain a traditional strength of duration analyses, namely, the ability to flexibly include covariates whose importance can be assessed by statistical tests, as in proportional hazard models \citep{box-steffensmeier_event_2007}.
-A second inspiration of this work thus consists of using hidden Markov models with covariates, meaning that the transition rates of $\textbf{X}$ and emission probabilities of $\textbf{Y}$ can vary across individuals and time.
-This class of models, otherwise called Markov switching, has been regularly used in recent applied statistics works. \cite{wang_markov_1999} used Markov Poisson regression models for discrete time series, and \cite{langrock_markov-switching_2017} proposed generalized additive models with B-splines for additional covariate flexibility.
-Recent applications include financial and economic forecasting \citep{meligkotsidou_forecasting_2011}, biometrics and environmental data \citep{wong_logistic_2001}, and shooting performance in sports \citep{sandri_markov_2020}.
-These applications exhibit how Markov switching models produce good estimates yet remain easy to handle.
+We thus consider hidden Markov models with covariates, meaning that the transition probabilities of $\textbf{X}$ and emission distributions of $\textbf{Y}$ can vary across individuals and time.
+Such models are called Markov switching models.
+They produce good estimates yet remain easy to handle, and have been used across a wide range of applications such as clinical trials \citep{wang_markov_1999}, finance \citep{langrock_markov-switching_2017}, biometrics and environmental data \citep{wong_logistic_2001}, and shooting performance in sports \citep{sandri_markov_2020}.

-\subsubsection{Formal presentation}
+\subsection{Formal presentation}